How to Create a Tinder Clone Dating App with React Native and CometChat

 Basic knowledge of React, React Native, and Node.js is required to follow this tutorial.
 It assumes that you already have the React Native development environment installed on your machine.

 You also need to have your own Google account.
 We will be using it to setup Firebase.
-Lastly, you need to have your own CometChat Pro and ngrok account.
+Lastly, you need to have your own CometChat and ngrok account.
 Don’t worry, it’s free to sign up for both services.

 Setting up a CometChat app

-On your CometChat Pro account dashboard, click on Add New App.
+On your CometChat account dashboard, click on Add New App.
 On the modal window that pops out, fill in the necessary details then click Add App:

 Create a new CometChat app